Click on the links below to jump to a particular section:

 Children with SEND at Hexham Middle School make good and in some cases outstanding progress.
-Other useful documents such as our SEND policy are also available on the school website.

 We have a number of dedicated Learning Support Assistants who support pupils with SEND at Hexham Middle School both in and out of class.

-Teaching and Support staff at Hexham Middle School are committed to our school being inclusive and ensuring that each child receives the support to allow them to be happy, successful learners.
+Teaching and Support Staff at Hexham Middle School are committed to our school being inclusive and ensuring that each child receives the support to allow them to be happy, successful learners.